joengelm/scdl/README.md

 Scrawl
 ------
 Scrawl is an example program that uses SCDL to crawl Soundcloud and download recommended tracks using a breadth-first search.
+You can learn more by viewing the comments in scrawl.py.

 Troubleshooting
 ---------------